brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 8 bht.md

 # Ephesians 3:8 Commentary Help Text

 ## BHT:
-The apostle's deep humility is evident in his declaration of being less than the least of all saints.
-He uses bold language to express his low opinion of himself, highlighting his unworthiness for the great calling placed upon him.
-This profound humility is often found in the greatest saints, as they are most aware of the immeasurable love and grace of God.
-Through Christ, there are boundless blessings and riches available, which are beyond comprehension.
-These riches encompass the grace bestowed upon believers and the glorious inheritance awaiting them.
+The apostle's words reveal his profound humility, as he considers himself to be the least among all saints.
+This humble mindset is often found in the greatest of believers.
+When we have a deeper understanding of God's love and grace, it leads us to a place of humility.
+The riches of Christ are beyond measure, encompassing an abundance of blessings that are unsearchable and impossible to fully comprehend.

 ## Choicest Commentary Quotes:
 ### Henry Alford: